ahealy-newr/newrelic-custom-event-log-push-scripts/README.md

 ### Usage
 Before running the scripts make sure to:
-1. Update the licence.py file with your license key
+1. Update the conf.py file with your license key, datacentre and account id that you are targeting
 2. For the py_push_event.py script, update the account id in the url value

 To use the py_event_push.py and py_log_push.py script directly, simply run: